tc39/how-we-work/terminology.md

 ### Tail call, PTC (proper tail call), STC (syntactic tail call)

 #### Definition:
 A _tail call_ is a call which occurs as the final operation of a function and whose value is returned immediately.
-Such a call can be made without creating an additional stack frame, in which case it is known as a _proper_ tail call (PTC).
+It is possible for such a call to reuse or replace the current stack frame, in which case it is known as a _proper_ tail call (PTC).
 PTC semantics are part of the standard as of ES6, but their implementation in various engines has been fraught with controversy.
 In particular, reluctance to the automatic nature of PTC led to an alternative _syntactic_ tail call (STC) proposal, in which users would consciously choose this behavior by means of a keyword.
 PTC is currently only shipped by JSC, while STC remains an open but inactive proposal.

 #### Example:
 ```js